 The fact that the occupation is all-around makes Palestine an interesting place for anyone wishing to understand more of what is going on.
 During your stay in Palestine, you will get to meet locals who endure the occupation every day and see how they live.
 Many people are eager to discuss the political situation with travelers, so do not hesitate to ask questions.

-5. Humanitarian Opportunities to do Good
+5. Humanitarian Opportunities to Do Good

-In the West Bank, 31% of Palestinians live within refugee camps.
+In the West Bank, 31% of Palestinians live in refugee camps.
 In Gaza, this is 42%.
 The day-to-day life of Palestinians is hampered by the occupation in many respects.
 Palestinian children and youngsters have ambitions and aspirations for a better life.

 They are eager to learn and improve themselves and the position of their community.
-Foreigner volunteers and interns can play a significant role in bettering the prospects of the Palestinians in many ways such as teaching English, organizing community events, or by raising awareness and making it known to the world that Palestine is not what traditional media outlets often make one believe.
+Foreigner volunteers and interns can play a significant role in bettering the prospects of the Palestinians in many ways such as teaching English, organizing community events, or raising awareness and making it known to the world that Palestine is not what traditional media outlets often make one believe.
 All of these things can have a positive impact on many.
 Visiting and volunteering in Palestine is a way to give back to the world and make it a better place.
 Here you may find the list of our volunteers and internships program in Hebron, West Bank:

 Contrary to the concerned opinions of those around you, there is more to Palestine than conflict.
-During your visit you will be warmly welcomed by the Palestinian people, served delicious food, see magical historic sites, experience Palestinian cultural and political life, and be able make a positive impact on the prospects of the Palestinian people.
+During your visit, you will be warmly welcomed by the Palestinian people, served delicious food, see magical historic sites, experience Palestinian cultural and political life, and be able to make a positive impact on the prospects of the Palestinian people.
 So, pack your bags and get ready to be enchanted by this holy place.

 6. Study Arabic in Palestine